The Holy Grail Press

 but Maggie wasn’t even going to move,

-even when they discovered
+even after they discovered

 that the quickest way to the kitchen